benjGam/Response-Normalizer/docs/gestion-rules.md

 ## Package

 - The package should provide a way to normalize responses of Nest APIs calls.
-  - Normalization process should be as lightweight as possible.
-  - Normalization process should provide a way to personalize responses depending on some factors.
-    - Normalization process should provide a way to apply normalization rules on global or local scope.
 - The package MUST provide a way to personalize basic normalization rules on bootstraping.
 - The pacakge MUST provide a base format for normalized APIs calls responses :
   - ```json